valtsu23/DIY-Emu-Black-Dash/README.md

 ![Alt Case3](https://github.com/valtsu23/Pictures/blob/main/DIY-Emu-Black-Dash/IMG_20240528_234623667.jpg)

 ### Here is a Hat PCB that is designed to work with any display.
 Functions are the same, but DS3231 RTC cannot be mounted on the pcb, but I added pins where it's possible to connect the RTC.
+There is also connector for Raspberry Pi touch 2 display power.
 ![Alt Hat PCB](https://github.com/valtsu23/Pictures/blob/main/DIY-Emu-Black-Dash/IMG_20250207_003403716.jpg)

 ![Alt Hat PCB](https://github.com/valtsu23/Pictures/blob/main/DIY-Emu-Black-Dash/IMG_20250207_003448921.jpg)